The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

 Considering metallic conduction, augmented power laws,

-were derived for several situations.
+were derived for different situations.
 Altshuler and Aronov studied the superposition of electron-electron interaction and static disorder and obtained $p = 1/2$, see Ref.\ \onlinecite{Alt.Aro.79}.
-They derived, however, Eq.\ (\ref{apl}) from a perturbation theory so that its applicability close to the MIT is questionable.
-Nevertheless, in various low-$T$ experiments, Eq.\ (\ref{apl}) has been claimed to describe measured data rather well, see for example Refs.\ \onlinecite{Zabr.Zino} and \onlinecite{Tho.etal.83}.
+They derived, however, Eq.\ (\ref{apl}) from a perturbation theory, so that its applicability very close to the MIT is at least questionable.
+Nevertheless, in various low-$T$ experiments, Eq.\ (\ref{apl}) has been claimed to describe measured data rather well, see, for example, Refs.\ \onlinecite{Zabr.Zino} and \onlinecite{Tho.etal.83}.